ember-cli/eslint-plugin-ember/docs/rules/no-jquery.md

 ## Rule Details

-If you want to remove jQuery this rule can help you by warning you of any usage of jQuery in your app.
+If you want to remove jQuery, this rule can help you by warning you of any usage of jQuery in your app.

 That includes: